Bonfida/solana-name-service-guide/sns-book/src/domain-name/records/records-v2.md

 ## Verify Right of Association

 You're also able to verify the authenticity of a record with Records V2 using the `verifyRightOfAssociation` function.
 The function returns a boolean indicating if the record is authentic or not.
 Unique to this function is the verifier parameter, which is the known public key of the on-chain/off-chain oracle used to verify authenticity of a record.
-This is currently supported for SOL, ETH, and URL records with support for further records on the way.
+This is currently supported for SOL, ETH, URL, and CNAME records with support for further records on the way.

 ```js
 const verifier = GUARDIANS.get(Record.URL); // Import GUARDIANS from the spl-name-service library